chaitanyasagar3/crudNewsApp/test-results/SystemTestReport.md

             - Check if the new articles in every tab fetched, match the default settings.

     Expected results:
-            - Regression test data matches.                                                     :
+            - Regression test data matches.                                                     :Pass
-            - Home page renders as expected.                                                    :
+            - Home page renders as expected.                                                    :Pass
-            - The news articles change when enter is clicked with the keyword.                  :
+            - The news articles change when enter is clicked with the keyword.                  :Pass
-            - Other tabs match the default settings.                                            :
+            - Other tabs match the default settings.                                            :Pass
-            - Searching for an emoty string brings back the default home screen results.        :
+            - Searching for an emoty string brings back the default home screen results.        :Pass
-            - An error message is displayed when a key word is not present in any news article. :
+            - An error message is displayed when a key word is not present in any news article. :Pass

 ---